Luis Octavio

 What I Built

-The system had to work for any designer, on any screen, without needing me in the room.
+A system that works for any designer, on any screen, without needing me in the room.

 01